Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we have applied the QED to find a fully quantum mechanical description of the photochemical acid generation identified with the photoelectric detection of light.
-We have seen that one can reproduce the well-known proportionality between the probability of acid generation and the intensity of incident light can be reproduced under certain assumptions in the QED framework.
+In this work, we have applied QED to obtain a fully quantum-mechanical description of photochemical acid generation identified with the photoelectric detection of light.
+We have seen that the well-known proportionality between the probability of acid generation and the intensity of incident light can be reproduced under certain assumptions in the QED framework.

-Although we have focused on the mere occurrence of acid generation, a more detailed analysis is available in the QED framework by emphasizing the dynamics of charged matter and the final state of the exposure system.
-For instance, one may split the final state of photons by the momentum of a state having an acute angle with respect to the incident wave vector to investigate the rate of the generation of flares during the exposure.
-Also, by specifying the dynamics of the charged matter to be that of electrons through the spin 1/2-field, one can find the rate of the generation of secondary electrons having enough energy to trigger the deprotection mechanism further.
-In this sense, the QED formulation provides an integrated framework to investigate secondary effects discussed in future work.
+Although we have focused merely on the occurrence of acid generation, a more detailed analysis is available in the QED framework by emphasizing the dynamics of charged matter and the final state of the exposure system.
+For instance, one may split the final state of the photons by the momentum of a state having an acute angle with respect to the incident wave vector to investigate the rate of flare generation during exposure.
+Also, by specifying the dynamics of charged matter to be that of electrons through the spin 1/2-field, one can determine the rate of generation of secondary electrons having sufficient energy to further trigger the deprotection mechanism.
+In this sense, the QED formulation provides an integrated framework for investigating secondary effects, which will be discussed in future studies.

-By using probabilistic acid generation, we have constructed the probabilistic description of the deprotection density in the photoresist, which has been noticed by \cite{gallatin2005,latypov2020}.
-The probabilistic nature of the deprotection density reveals the relation between the expectation of the deprotection and the resist image intensity of the convolution imaging.
-Also, the explicit form of the deprotection density allows us the asymptotic analysis at the large absorption condition, which refines the works in \cite{gallatin2005,latypov2020}.
+Using probabilistic acid generation, we have constructed a probabilistic description of deprotection density in the photoresist, as reported by \cite{gallatin2005,latypov2020}.
+The probabilistic nature of the deprotection density reveals the relationship between the expectation of deprotection and the resist image intensity in convolution imaging.

+In addition, the explicit form of the deprotection density allows us to perform an asymptotic analysis under a large absorption condition, which refines the work of \cite{gallatin2005,latypov2020}.
 In particular, under asymptotic conditions, we have found that deprotection density can be depicted by a Gaussian random field, enabling the simulation of randomness in the resist image using a Monte Carlo type simulation.

-In a typical lithography process, the large absorption condition can be achieved by enlarging the exposed area of interest, the asymptotic analysis can be thus taken to construct a simulation model for the quantum fluctuation in the patterning process.
-In particular, by approximating the deprotection blur $\kappa = \left(\int_{E} d^{4}x \eta\right) \times \left(\int_{E} d^{4}y \rho^{2}_{D}\left(y\right)\right)$ to be constant, we may write the asymptotic formula as
+In a typical lithography process, a large absorption condition can be achieved by enlarging the exposed area of interest, and an asymptotic analysis can thus be used to construct a simulation model for quantum fluctuations in the patterning process.
+In particular, by approximating the deprotection blur $\kappa = \left(\int_{E} d^{4}x \eta\right) \times \left(\int_{E} d^{4}y \rho^{2}_{D}\left(y\right)\right)$ as a constant, we can express the asymptotic formula as follows: